FrannDzs/nVidia-modded-Inf/Readme.md

 Remove old nVidia drivers
 ===================

 * Extract [Display Driver Uninstaller (DDU)](https://github.com/CHEF-KOCH/nVidia-modded-Inf/tree/master/tools) and start it, boot into safe mode and let DDU auto-clean and restart you.
-You not need to uninstall the driver or any package via Windows own uninstaller program firstwhen you use DDU but keep in mind that **DDU should only be used in case you get troubles while uninstalling/installing the driver with nVidia's own Setup**, it's not recommend and needed to use DDU as 'normal' driver removal, nVidia's own setup routine usually does the job fine.
+You not need to uninstall the driver or any package via Windows own uninstaller program first when you use DDU but keep in mind that **DDU should only be used in case you get troubles while uninstalling/installing the driver with nVidia's own Setup**, it's not recommend and needed to use DDU as 'normal' driver removal, nVidia's own setup routine usually does the job fine.
 * Reboot Windows and install your modded nVidia driver, if the driver isn't signed you need to do it yourself or disable driver signature enforcement under Windows.